NewAmericanPublicArt/color-commons/src-fiend/README2.md

                                   [][][][][][][][ x# UNIQUE COLORS ][][][][][][][]

 with complete flexibility in the `load` call.
 This allows for direct importation from the server-side to the data visualization given by the `index.html` page served in the \templates folder, in a format perfectly suited to the D3 Hierarchy/Partition model for a sunburst.

-## Structure

-A Fiend consists of a LIST-type of entries and a UNIQUE md5 hashstream generated upon instantiation with an implicit init call.
-The list of entries, referred to as LOG, initially contains entries of the type
-> {'name':x,'date':y,'msg':z,'time':w}

-Though when certain methods are called, the log or its copies may be mutated into entries of the type
-> {'name':x,'msg':y,'jsdt':z}

-where `jsdt` refers to a combined integer value indicating number of milliseconds past UTC-stdz time (see `get_ms`), necessary in converting the data stored in Pythonic date/time objects into JS Date objects when rendered to the client.

-A sample hierarchy structure might unfold as follows;
-> {'name': "Week of Jul 31st", 'children': [
->	{'name': "31st Jul", 'children': [...] },
->	{'name': "1st Aug", 'children':[
->		{'name': "Mr HAMISH-ef4", 'children': [ ] },
->		{'name': "Ms ADELE-333", 'children': [ ] }
->		] }
->	 ] }

 ## Methods